abhijithsh/abhijithsh/README.md

 <h1 align="center">Hi 👋, I'm Abhijith</h1>
 I'm a passionate Backend Developer with a knack for creating efficient, scalable, and robust systems.
-With a strong foundation in Python, SQL, and a variety of data processing frameworks and tools, I strive to leverage my skills to build data-driven applications and services.
+With a strong foundation in Python, SQL, flutter and a variety of data processing frameworks and tools, I strive to leverage my skills to build data-driven applications and services.

 🔧 **Technical Skills:**
-- **Languages:** Python, SQL, HTML, CSS, JavaScript
+- **Languages:** Python, SQL, HTML, CSS, JavaScript, Dart
 - **Databases:** PostgreSQL, MySQL, Snowflake
 - **Big Data Tools:** PySpark, Spark, Flink
 - **Workflow Management:** Airflow